 This model has all the good things the G7 X Mark I offers, but with some additional features and tweaks that improve its performance.

-So, this model has the same amazing lens, flip touchscreen, wireless connection, great image quality even in low light and accurate, fast autofocus.
-If you want to know more about these features refer to the G7 X above.
+So, this model has the same amazing lens, flip touchscreen, wireless connection, great image quality even in low light and accurate and fast autofocus.

-But besides all these great things, the Mark II comes with a new rubber grip that helps you holding the camera so it won’t slip through your hands that easily.
+But besides all these great things, the Mark II has few additional things like a new rubber grip that helps you holding the camera so it won’t slip through your hands that easily.
 It also comes with a better processor, which makes it faster, especially when turning on.
 It also has improved autofocus in low-contrast situations and cleaner quality in low light.

 Finally, it has better battery management.
 It uses the same one from the previous model, but this one lasts for around 265 shots instead of 210.